Jon9851/You-Matter-/README.md

 **_You Matter_**

-You matter is a fictional gym which deals with your fitness and mental health as you cant have one without the other.
-The site is targeted to all types of people, the gym aims to help you with all your fitness needs by offering multiple classes.
-The gym aslo provides information and guidence to anyone strugling with menatl health issues.
+You Matter is a fictional gym which deals with your fitness and mental health, as you can’t have one without the other.

+The gym is targeted for all people and aims to help you with all your fitness needs by offering multiple classes.

+The gym also provides information and specilaised guidance to anyone struggling with mental health issues.
-Welcome to your guide throught <a href="https://jon9851.github.io/You-Matter-/" target="_blank" rel="noopner">You Matter</a>
+Welcome to your guide through You Matter <a href="https://jon9851.github.io/You-Matter-/" target="_blank" rel="noopner">You Matter</a>

 ![you matter responiveness](assets/readme-images/responsive.png)